 Oh, the danger of social media.
 Sometimes, you’ll see images or videos in your News Feed suggesting whitening alternatives for your teeth using everyday products you have at home.
 Since you already have these products, you may not think twice about using them to try to whiten your smile.

 The only safe products to use to whiten your teeth have an American Dental Association (ADA) Seal on them.
 Or if you’re uncertain, come to our Cambridge dental practice and talk to our doctors about using this supposed home remedy first.
-Trust us, you want an expert opinion on whether or not to use a substance on your teeth, and the latest post from your crunchiest, au natural friend doesn’t count.
+Trust us, you want a specialist’s opinion on whether or not to use a substance on your teeth, and the latest post from your crunchiest, au natural friend doesn’t count.

 Learn More About Teeth Whitening Options